ShapedRogue/csgo/README.md

-# cracked csgo cheat dll's only HVH
+# cracked csgo cheat dll's for HVH only
 these are the cracked cheat dll's for the multi injector